vemanoel/json2/README.md

 ### Environment setup

-1. Clone this repository
-2. Navigate to the project directory
+1. Clone this repository and navigate to the project directory
 3. Run `mise install`
 4. Access https://github.com/settings/tokens/new
 5. Generate a token with the following scopes: `repo`, `read:org`, `gist`